cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 - _Last modified:_ March 2025
 - _Note:_ Automatic forwarding MAY be enabled with specific, agency-approved domains.
-There may be cases where an external domain is operationally needed and has an acceptable degree of risk, e.g., a domain controlled by the same agency but that hasn't been added as an accepted domain in M365.
+There may be cases where an external domain is operationally needed and has an acceptable degree of risk, e.g., a domain controlled by the same agency that hasn't been added as an accepted domain in M365.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1567: Exfiltration Over Web Service](https://attack.mitre.org/techniques/T1567/)